 The suspension system of your vehicle is an intricate network of cooperating structures, designed to give you and your passengers a smooth, even and stable ride.
 Your suspension is lowest to the road, making it vulnerable to more wear and tear.
 The parts can quickly become worn out and even break before most other parts would.
 If your car doesn’t ride as smoothly as before, you may need to have your system inspected.
 Should you experience any of the following issues, your vehicle is no longer performing at its best.
 All of these problems may be able to alert you that you have suspension problems.

 - Difficult steering

 - Loud screeching noise when steering at low speeds

 SHOCKS & STRUTS

 Your suspension system is also made up of shocks and struts, which serve to improve riding comfort.
 Much more than that, they help keep your vehicle’s tire in firm contact with the road.
 If your shocks or struts are worn down, you may lose some of your control and braking ability.
 With just one degraded shock, you could increase stopping distance by up to 10 feet.
 For these reasons, it’s important to ensure that your shocks and struts remain intact.
 Some issues that indicate worn out shocks and struts include poor steering response, fluid leaks from strut bod, inability to stop when braking and excessive vehicle bounce after hitting a bump.
 Other indicators, such as your vehicle swaying during turns or constantly shaking during driving, may be more serious signs.
 Whether or not you have shock or strut damage, our ASE certified technicians will help you asses the reasons for your bumpy ride.
-Contact us today at 925-328-1050 to find out more information.
+Contact us today to find out more information.